What is a Gum Disease?

 - Any change in the fit of partial denture

-There are some factors that could increase the developingg of gum disease if any of the next factors it is in your habits you should schedule a dental check up as soon as possible.
+There are some factors that could increase the developing of gum disease if any of the next factors it is in your habits you should schedule a dental checkup as soon as possible.

 - Poor oral hygiene

 - Crooked teeth that are hard to keep clean

 - Medications, including steroids, certain types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers and oral contraceptives